RUFF TRANSLATING

 Service Dog Training

 Ruff Translating founder, Ejay, works daily with his service dog, Rio.
 Rio is a task trained, medical alert and response service dog.
 She is fully public access trained and has eight active tasking skills for Ejay.
+In 2023, Ejay began training Oscar, his standard poodle puppy as her eventual next in line replacement, who is expected to graduate program in 2025.

 Ruff Translating offers highly technical service dog training, specializing in those looking for (c)/PTSD service dogs with scent marking tasks for oncoming panic attacks.
 Ruff Translating’s company values include prioritizing working with individuals on a case by case basis to meet their service dog training needs.
 Ejay offers programs of a variety of levels of owner involvement, so if you are looking to potentially do some of your own service dog task training, or if you need it fully done by a skilled professional, Ruff Translating can help.

-Service dog training can be a costly expenditure and can take up to 24 months.
 If you are interested in discussing our service dog training including costs and process please reach out to us via email so we can set up a time to talk with you.
-It can feel intimidating to start, but we are eager to answer your questions and partner together.

 book with us